BRiDGEIris/BRiDGEIrisPortal/docker/README.md

 (sudo) build.sh
 ```

-This creates a container named 'portal'
+This creates a container named 'bridgeirisportal'

 ### Start container

 run

 ```
-(sudo) docker run -p 80:80 -it portal
+(sudo) docker run -p 81:80 -it bridgeirisportal
 ```

 ### Connect from Browser

-On Linux, CliniPhenome is accessible at http://127.0.0.1
+On Linux, BridgeIris portal is accessible at http://192.168.99.100/
+On Windows, BridgeIris portal is accessible at http://localhost/
 If on Mac or Windows, check IP of VM with

 ```